drvinceknight/pfm/_sources/chapters/06-probability/exercises/main.md

 **If you are not sure how to do something, have a look at the "How To" section.**

-1. Simulate the probability of an event occurring with the following chances:
+1. For each of the following, write a function, and repeatedly use it to simulate the probability of an event occurring with the following chances:
     1. $\frac{2}{7}$
     2. $\frac{1}{10}$
     3.  $\frac{1}{100}$
     4.  $1$
-2. Simulate the probability of selecting a red token from each of the following configurations:
+2. Write a function, and repeatedly use it to simulate the probability of selecting a red token from each of the following configurations:
     1. A bag with 4 red tokens and 4 green tokens.
     2. A bag with 4 red tokens, 4 green tokens and 10 yellow tokens.
     3. A bag with 0 red tokens, 4 green tokens and 10 yellow tokens.